Rosalind Franklin (rover): Background

-The rover is named after Rosalind Franklin, a British chemist and DNA pioneer.

 History

 Design

+The rover was originally proposed in 2001 as part of ESA's Aurora Programme.
+In 2009, it was proposed to be launched together with NASA's MAX-C rover.
+However, MAX-C was cancelled in April 2011 due to budget cuts.
 The Rosalind Franklin rover is an autonomous six-wheeled vehicle with mass approximately 300 kg, about 60% more than NASA's 2004 Mars Exploration Rovers Spirit and Opportunity, but about one third that of NASA's two most recent rovers: Curiosity rover, launched in 2011, and Perseverance rover, launched in 2020.
-ESA returned to this original rover design after NASA descoped its involvement in a joint rover mission that was studied from 2009 to 2012.

-The rover will carry a 2 m sub-surface sampling drill and Analytical Laboratory Drawer (ALD), supporting the nine 'Pasteur payload' science instruments.
-The rover will search for biomolecules or biosignatures from past life.
+ESA returned to this original rover design after NASA descoped its involvement in a joint rover mission.
+The rover will carry a 2 m sub-surface sampling drill and Analytical Laboratory Drawer (ALD), supporting the nine science instruments.